berdakh/berdakh.github.io/_pages/research_statement.md

 layout: single
 ---

-Research focused on robust machine learning methods for heterogeneous temporal and sequential data — where classical assumptions of stationarity, independence, and uniform data distributions fail.
-The central question:

 > How can we learn invariant and generalizable representations that remain stable
 > across domains, subjects, sensors, and time?

-Modern AI systems are often trained under idealized conditions but deployed in environments characterized by distribution shift, non-stationary dynamics, limited and imbalanced labels, and domain-specific nuisance variation.
 Neural signals (EEG and intracranial EEG) serve as a particularly demanding testbed for this problem — if models can generalize under the extreme heterogeneity of brain data, they can generalize in medical, industrial, and cyber-physical systems more broadly.
 This work sits at the intersection of representation learning, robust and generalizable AI, signal processing and systems theory, and human-machine systems.

 ---